-We celebrated Danika’s 5th Birthday this year with a rainbow unicorn party and this stunning rainbow jello was the star of the show!
+We celebrated Danika’s Birthday this year with an epic rainbow unicorn party and this stunning rainbow jello was the star of the show!
 The kids always get to pick their theme and I think it’s become a favorite thing to do.
 I then take it and run with it!
-This week I’ll be sharing all of my ideas from her Rainbow Unicorn themed party and I had to start with my favorite (and the most aw inspiring thing at the party), Rainbow Jello!
+I’ll be sharing all of my ideas from her Rainbow Unicorn themed party and I had to start with my favorite (and the most awe inspiring thing at the party), Rainbow Jello!
 It looks difficult, but while it is time consuming, it is NOT difficult!

-The trick to making the rainbow jello is to create thin layers and let them set completely before pouring the next layer.
-It’s important to follow the directions exactly and let each mixture cool enough so that it doesn’t end up melting the layer below it when you pour it on.
+The trick to making the rainbow jello turn out beautiful is to create thin layers and let them set completely before pouring the next layer.
+It’s very important to follow the directions exactly and let each mixture cool enough so that it doesn’t end up melting the layer below it when you pour it on.
 If you rush it and pour the next layer on top of your jello before it is set then you’ll end up with layers that run and are mixed.
 It will still taste fine, but it won’t achieve the layered look you are aiming for.

 6 small packages (3 ounces) of different Jell-O (I used rainbow colors however you can use as many or as few colors as you’d like and you can change them up for holidays)

 1 (14 ounce) can Sweetened Condensed Milk

 First layer: Mix 1 package of any flavor jello with 1 tsp Knox gelatin and 1 cup boiling water.
 Cool and pour into pan; refrigerate until set.
 Ensure that your fridge shelf is level so your layer sets evenly and doesn’t turn out thick on one side and thin on the other.
 It takes about 30 minutes to set up in the fridge before you can move on to the next layer. *Important* While waiting for your Jello to set, make the next layer and leave it to cool on the countertop.

 Second layer: Mix 1 envelope Knox gelatin (or 2 tsp Knox if using the bulk can) with 1/2 cup hot water until dissolved.
 Add 1/2 can condensed milk and an additional 1/2 cup hot water.
 Once cooled pour 3/4 cup (just enough to cover the Jello and make a thin layer) of the milk mixture over the set jello and refrigerate until firm.
 It takes 30 minutes for this layer to set up in the fridge.
 As soon as you put the white layer in the fridge to chill make the next color jello so that it will have 30 minutes to cool on the counter.

-Once finished, cover with plastic wrap and refrigerate overnight to set good.
-Then just slice into rectangles or squares and serve!
+Once finished, cover with plastic wrap and refrigerate overnight to set until firm.
+Then slice into rectangles or squares and serve!
 Not only is it beautiful, but it tastes great too!

 I began my layers with purple then blue, green, yellow, orange, and red so they would be in correct rainbow order.
 Remember Roy G. Biv!
 Red, Orange, Yellow, Green, Blue, Indigo, Violet.
 We skipped indigo 🙂 In order for them to be red on top, purple on bottom, we started with purple and worked backwards.
 Of course you’ll also have a layer of white in between each.